VincentZ-42/EmployeeData_REST_API/README.md

   - Add annotations (@Entity n @Table) to your Employee Class
   -   Then, You will need to connect to database from application
   - type "SELECT * FROM employee;" to view all data in database
-6. Packaging andusing our API
+6. Packaging and using our API
-  - Delete Target folder in IntelliJ
   - On Malvern Tab
     a. clean - clears target folder
     b. install - does validate, complie, test, package, and verify code into new target folder
   - You now have a file to run on command line to create multiple instances
-    - Navigate into folder with .jar file
+    - Navigate into folder (target) with .jar file
     - run "java -jar demo-*-SNAPSHOT.jar" to run an instance of your server
     - Can change server port with command below:
     - "java -jar demo-*-SNAPSHOT.jar --server.port=8081"